wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Alexa:** Playing songs by Engelbert Humperdink...

-_Engelbert Humperdink song starts playing, everyone looks confused_
+_Engelbert Humperdink song starts playing, everyone looks confused.
+OWBB keeps shouting at Alexa to stop which she eventually does_

 **Obi-Wan:** Alexa, stop!
-She has great trouble with his accent you see.
+Alexa... stop!
+Alexa stop... _the music stops_ She has great trouble with his accent you see.
 Alexa, Engage Hyperdrive Autopilot.

 **Alexa:** I'm sorry Hyperdrive Autopilot is not available without Prime membership.
 Would you like to sign up now?